4d/docs/docs/FormEditor/listboxWizard.md

 	![](assets/en/FormEditor/listboxBuilderExpression.png)

-	This expression can be changed if necessary (*e.g.*, linking entity selection tables)
+	This expression can be changed if necessary.

-	Clicking on the clipboard icon will copy the expression into memory.
+	Clicking on the clipboard icon will copy the expression for loading all records into memory.
+In the case of the example shown, the copied expression when pasted is: `Form.currentSelection:=ds.Category.all()`

 5. Click the the **Build widget** button to create the list box.